Amin394T/No-Framework-Experiment/README.md

-# NO FRAMEWORK EXPERMENT
+# NO FRAMEWORK EXPERIMENT
-This is a re-creation of an SPA made with React, only using vanilla JavaScript, no third party library has been used, except for "marked" which handles Markdown connversion to HTML. **This is a mere personal notes file, not a verified source of information**.
+This is a re-creation of an SPA made with React, only using vanilla JavaScript, no third party library has been used, except for "marked" which handles Markdown connversion to HTML. **This is a mere observations report, not a verified source of information**.

 ## STATE DECLARATION